Central Susquehanna Valley Thruway: Route description

 The currently opened section of the highway begins just south of Chillsquaque, where PA 147 had formerly intersected PA 405 and downgraded from the existing divided highway segment to its surface alignment.
-The CSVT extends the freeway and carries PA 147 across the West Branch Susquehanna River over a new bridge from Northumberland to Union Counties; meanwhile PA 405 has replaced PA 147's old alignment to Sunbury.
-Over the bridge, the open section of the CSVT terminates at an intersection with U.S. 15 several miles south of Winfield, in Union Township, Union County.
-From here, PA 147 temporarily continues south concurrently with U.S. 15, then meets its new permanent alignment at the Veterans Memorial Bridge and crosses on that bridge to meet its former alignment in Sunbury.
+The freeway continues south from here as PA 147, running parallel to PA 405, which has replaced PA 147 along its old alignment to Northumberland and Sunbury.
+After a partial cloverleaf interchange at Ridge Road, the freeway turns southwest and crosses PA 405 and the West Branch Susquehanna River on a high bridge, crossing from Northumberland into Union County.
+At the southwest end of the bridge, the open section of the CSVT terminates at an intersection with U.S. 15 several miles south of Winfield, in Union Township, Union County.
+From here, PA 147 temporarily continues south concurrently with U.S. 15, then meets its new permanent alignment at the Veterans Memorial Bridge and crosses the Susquehanna that bridge to meet its former alignment in Sunbury.

 The section currently under construction continues south from the intersection with U.S. 15.
-This section will carry U.S. 15 and PA 147 concurrently south to a new trumpet interchange, from which a new spur of the highway will extend PA 61 to the CSVT.
+This section will carry U.S. 15 and PA 147 concurrently south to a new trumpet interchange, from which a new spur of the highway will extend PA 61 from the Veterans Memorial Bridge to the CSVT.
 This spur will also carry a concurrency with PA 147.
-South of this interchange, a new freeway carrying U.S. 15 will be built around the western side of the community.
-The current section of U.S. 11/15 would still carry U.S. 11, but also U.S. 15 Business.
-The bypass would end at the partially abandoned interchange with U.S. 522, where U.S. 11/15 currently leaves the expressway.
+South of this interchange, the freeway will continue carrying U.S. 15 around the western side of Shamokin Dam and Hummels Wharf.
+The current section of U.S. 11/15 along Susquehanna Trail will continue to carry U.S. 11, but also U.S. 15 Business.
+The bypass will then meet back up with the existing U.S. 11/15 alignment at the partially completed interchange with U.S. 522, where those highways currently leave the expressway.

-When completed, the CSVT will provide the missing link in the four lane mostly limited access route between Harrisburg and Corning, NY (and by extension, Baltimore, MD and Rochester, NY) aligned with the Susquehanna River.
+When completed, the CSVT will provide the missing link in the four-lane, mostly limited-access route between Harrisburg and Corning, New York (and by extension, Baltimore, Maryland and Rochester, New York) aligned with the Susquehanna River.